Shipping to the USA from Canada: 2026 Guide (Courier vs. Postal vs. Trucking)

 This is the passport for your goods.
 It must include:

-- Shipper and Consignee: Full name, address, and phone numbers.
+- Shipper and consignee: Full name, address, and phone numbers.

 - Value: The transaction value (the amount paid or payable for the goods) in USD or CAD.

-- Country of Origin: Where the goods were manufactured, not from where they ship
+- Country of origin: Where the goods were manufactured, not where they ship from.

 2. Other Government Agencies (PGA)

-- FCC: For electronics emitting radio frequencies.
+- FCC: For electronics that emit radio frequencies.

 - Fish and Wildlife: For goods made from animal products or mother of pearl.